Mahopanda/code-duck/README.md

 A Python code analysis tool using OpenAI.

+## Prerequisites

+Before using Code Duck, ensure you have an active account with OpenAI.
+You will need to generate an OpenAI API Key to utilize this tool.
+If you haven't already, [sign up for OpenAI](https://www.openai.com/signup/) and follow their documentation to obtain your API key.

 ## Installation

 Before the package is available on PyPI, you can build and install it directly from the source code.